alttch/yedb/README.md

 e.g. "JSON Schema draft-7".

-If schema implements custom data types, this MUST be clearly and properly explained (e.g.  if a key schema defines that keys must contain valid Python code, the value MUST contain either "Python" or the link to https://www.python.org).
+If schema implements custom data types, this MUST be clearly and properly explained.
+E.g. if a key schema defines that keys must contain valid Python code, the value MUST contain either "Python" or the link to https://www.python.org).